 Spending time alone in introspection brings self-awareness, which is the key to inner transformation.

-People may advise and admonish you for years, but until you see the real you and your life, you will have no motivation to change yourself.
+People may advise or criticize you for years, but until you see the real you and your life, you will have no motivation to change yourself.

 In the video below, you can watch my Guru, Swami Chinmayananda explain the transformational effects of self-awareness that comes from spending time spent alone.

-I’m sure you’ll enjoy his humor and be able to relate to the everyday examples that he gives.
+I’m sure you’ll enjoy his humour and be able to relate to the everyday examples that he gives.

 Values of life: 17–Solitude-2 (Bhagavad Geeta, Chapter 13 Verse 11)